LovelyBuggies/Nino-leet/solutions-1/0142-linked_list_cycle_ii.md

 ```
 Input: head = [1], pos = -1
-Output: false
+Output: no cycle
-Explanation: There is no cycle in the linked list.
+Explanation: There is no cycle in the linked list
 ```

 ![img](https://assets.leetcode.com/uploads/2018/12/07/circularlinkedlist_test3.png)